-Social Skills And Self-Help Advice I'm Not Crazy About
+Social Skills And Self-Help Advice I Haven't Found That Helpful

 Here are some types of social skills advice that I'm not very keen on.
 When I was working through my own social issues I found they didn't help all that much.
 I've seen other people claim they weren't useful for them either.
 Hopefully by telling you about them you can avoid some detours of your own.
 You'll notice a lot of the points below promise a fast or effortless solution.

 Simple, "profound" insights or motivational snippets

-I mean things like, "Imagine today was your last day on Earth, how would you act?", or "You just have to not care what other people think!", or "How would you live if you had no fear of failure?"
+I mean things like, "Imagine today was your last day on Earth.
+How would you act differently?", or "You just have to not care what other people think!", or "How would you live if you had no fear of failure?"

 When people read advice like this they can sometimes get a cheap, fleeting boost in confidence and motivation.
 Going too far with chasing that feeling can lead to something I informally call "epiphany addiction".

 Vague advice like "Be yourself" or "Just be confident" or "Just have fun"

-This type of advice is similar to the one above, but is meant to be more of a straightforward suggestion than a way to pump you up.
+This type of advice is similar to the one above, but is meant to be more of a straightforward suggestion than a way to shift your mindset and pump you up.
 I find it doesn't work that well because it's either too vague or too easier-said-than-done.
-You can interpret "Be Yourself" in two dozen different ways, some of them more helpful than others.
+You can interpret "be yourself" in a dozen different ways, some of them more helpful than others.
 And you can't just flick a switch in your brain and "be confident".
-Changing your mindset like that takes time.
+Changing your mentality like that takes time.